FewBody/fewbody.github.io/_pages/groupmeeting.md

 # Group Meeting

-# Next group meeting will take place on 2022/3/28.
+# Next group meeting will take place on 2022/4/4.

+# 2022/3/28
+*  Analysising phase shifts for hard sphere scattering, and the cross section in twe limits, k approach to zero or infinity.

 # 2022/3/21
 *  Finishing the question of the Cross sections and phase shift analysis.